-The benefits a company provides to an employee, are also known as BiK.
-In short, when we look at what does BiK mean for an employee, BiK stands for benefits in kind.
-Within this BiK guide, we’ll research the Benefit in Kind rules and discover how BiK works in practice when running your own contracting company.
-What’s more, we’ll look into the Benefit in Kind meaning and the types of benefits which an employer may provide to an employee.
+The benefits a company provides to an employee, are known as BiK.
+In short, when we research what does BiK mean for an employee, BiK stands for benefits in kind.
+Within this BiK guide, we’ll research the Benefit in Kind rules and discover how BiK works when running your own contracting company.
+What’s more, we’ll investigate the Benefit in Kind meaning and the types of benefits which an employer may provide to an employee.
 Further, we’ll learn how each type of contractor benefit in kind (UK) is taxable on both the employee and employer.

-For the layman, contractor benefits in kind are not a straightforward area to follow.
-Indeed, it can be a little confusing too if you are a new to this.
-Therefore, in most cases a UK contractor will let their accountant look after the BiK (HMRC) reporting each year.
-However, this guide covers BiK in more detail for UK contractors.
+For the layman, contractor benefits in kind are not a straightforward area.
+Indeed, it can be a little confusing too if you’re new to this.
+Therefore, in most cases, a UK contractor running their own company let their accountant look after the BiK (HMRC) reporting each year.
+However, this guide covers BiK in detail for UK contractors.
 As a result, as an owner of a UK contractor limited company you can see for yourself how the system actually works in practice.

 - What are benefits in kind for contractors in the UK and what do they include?

 - How does BiK work for contractors and how do we report this?

 - What is Benefit in Kind tax and when and how do you pay the tax on the contractor benefit (UK)?

 As part of the above, we’ll consider these across different types of employee benefits.
 In addition, we’ll also consider how to calculate Benefit in Kind taxes.